I just finished reading two books on nutrition. One was excellent and the other not so much.

 This is yet another nutritional book that states fructose is bad, but with little evidence to back up the claim.
 It has been 4 years since Alan Aragon discredited Dr. Lustig’s anti-fructose hysterics.
-Are we just suppose to assume fructose is evil like we used to assume saturated fat was “artery clogging”?
+Are we just supposed to assume fructose is evil like we used to assume saturated fat was “artery-clogging”?

 He also goes into how we need glycerol-3-phosphate to store body fat and we mostly get that from carbs.
 Isn’t this what Gary Taubes got wrong in Good Calories, Bad Calories?
-Listen to Carbsane on Episode 39 of Evil Sugar Radio explain this point (jump to 28:20).
+Listen to Carbsane on Episode 39 of Evil Sugar Radio explain this point (jump to 28:20, show no longer online).
 The implication that restricting carbs somehow gives one a free pass on storing calories as fat is the myth.

-Unlike Death By Food Pyramid there is no mention of nutrient dense foods such as offal, bone broths and fermented foods.
-But foods such low-fat dairy, skinless chicken and egg whites are listed.
+Unlike Death By Food Pyramid, there is no mention of nutrient-dense foods such as offal, bone broths, and fermented foods.
+But foods such as low-fat dairy, skinless chicken, and egg whites are listed.
 Uggh.
 From a calculator standpoint, he may be right, but I’m more persuaded by Denise Minger’s approach to nutrition and whole food.

 I will say one part of the book that was spot on was his approach to exercise.
-Bailor is a proponent of High Intensity Training.
+Bailor is a proponent of High-Intensity Training.
 He gets it.
-John Little, the co-author of Body By Science, even provided a nice plug in the beginning.
+John Little, the co-author of Body By Science, even provided a nice plug at the beginning.
 My advice is if you want to learn more about HIT, read John’s book.

 The Winner Is…